Codeception/Codeception/tests/README.md

 If you run `FrameworkTest` for various frameworks, you don't need a web server running.

 It is a very basic PHP application developed with `glue` microframework.
 There are various html pages in `view` subdir that are used in tests.
-To add a new html page, you should add a file into `tests/data/view`, then add it to routes of `tests/data/app/index.php` file:
+To add a new html page, you should add a new file to the `tests/data/app/view` directory, then add a route in `tests/data/app/index.php`:

 ```
 $urls = array(